Audition (1999 film): Plot

-Shigeharu Aoyama is a widower whose son Shigehiko says that he should find a new wife.
-Shigeharu's friend Yasuhisa Yoshikawa, a film producer, devises a mock casting audition at which young women audition for the "part" of Shigeharu's new wife.
-Shigeharu agrees to the plan and is immediately enchanted by Asami Yamazaki, attracted to her apparent emotional depth.
+Shigeharu Aoyama visits his wife Ryoko in hospital, where she dies from an undisclosed illness.
+Seven years later, Shigeharu's teenage son Shigehiko encourages him to find a new wife.
+Shigeharu's friend, film producer Yasuhisa Yoshikawa, devises a fake casting audition at which young women audition for the starring role in a new television series, though they are actually auditioning for the part of Shigeharu's new wife.
+Posing as a casting director, Shigeharu is immediately enchanted by an applicant named Asami Yamazaki, who says she was pursuing a career as a ballet dancer until injuries ended her aspirations.

-Yasuhisa cannot reach any of the references in Asami's résumé, such as a music producer she said she worked for, who is missing.
-However, Shigeharu is so enthralled by her that he pursues her anyway.
-She lives in an empty apartment, containing a sack and a phone.
-For four days after the audition, she sits perfectly still next to the phone waiting for it to ring.
-When it finally does, she answers, pretending that she never expected Shigeharu to call.
-After several dates, she agrees to accompany him to a seaside hotel, where Shigeharu intends to propose marriage.
-At the hotel, Asami reveals burn scars on her body.
-Before having sex, Asami demands that Shigeharu pledge his love to her and no one else.
-Deeply moved, Shigeharu agrees.
-In the morning, Asami is nowhere to be found.
+Yasuhisa is suspicious when he cannot reach any of the references in Asami's résumé, such as a music producer she said she worked for, who turns out to have gone missing eighteen months earlier.
+Shigeharu is so enthralled that he pursues her anyway.
+She lives in a tiny apartment, containing little more than a large sack and a telephone; she sits perfectly still next to the phone for four days after the audition, waiting for it to ring.
+When it finally does, she answers and pretends that she never expected Shigeharu to call.
+After several dates, she accompanies him to a hotel, where Shigeharu intends to propose marriage.
+She reveals burn scars on her body and, before having sex, demands that Shigeharu pledge his love to her.
+Deeply moved, he agrees.
+In the morning, Shigeharu receives a call from the front desk to inform him that Asami has left.